Tesla Phantom Braking: 5 Proven Fixes (2026)

 - Bridge joints seen as stopped vehicles

 Previous Incidents: Tesla's fleet learning means the car sometimes "remembers" phantom obstacles from other vehicles' experiences at specific locations.
+This is being phased out with the end-to-end neural network approach in FSD v13.

 Common Triggers